 There is a distinct difference between the hunting and the retrieving aspects of a sales position.
 She had confused these two sales types in her job descriptions.
 This was the reason she couldn’t find the type of reps she wanted.

 While a sales process includes hunting and retrieving, they are different activities.
 Each activity requires different skill sets to complete the associated tasks.

-Need help to define your ideal sales process?
+Need help to define your ideal sales process and ideas for recruiting a top selling team?
 Check out this free resource for grading your sales process.